 My recent study tour in the West Midlands reaffirmed my current thinking that one of the largest obstacle that stands in the way of school improvement is “fear”.
-Fear generally stirs emotion of being scared but it also means to be “apprehensive”, to “cower” and to “shrink from” and can manifest itself many forms.
+Fear generally stirs emotion of being scared but it also means to be “apprehensive”, to “cower” and to “shrink from” and can manifest itself into many forms.
 Too many times fear is common in schools to drive performance, however, the schools I visited did the opposite.
 They did not make threats of firing under-performing staff, they did not use performance management to set unmanageable expectations or allow mistakes to been seen as capability concerns.
 Instead, they encouraged challenge and support, provided professional development opportunities and allowed for risks to be taken.
 This was underpinned by creating a culture of transparency and trust.
 Fear is the result if transparency and trust is lacking and which can paralyze school improvement and erode confidence.

 On the tour I listened to how lesson grading was replaced with peer to peer coaching and I could not agree more.
 Too much emphasis has been placed on the grading (1-4) and how it defines you as a teacher and not actually being used to improve practice, reflect and to apply new learning.
 Lesson grades bring fear, especially since studies suggest that grading lesson observations are unreliable.
 In some cases they will used to performance management people out of the classroom.
 The process of teacher development becomes mechanical, compliant.
 It restricts creativity and fear because teachers become apprehensive to push boundaries in fear of making a mistakes and being seen in incapable.
 Instead, lesson observations should be about challenge and support that allows the teacher time to reflect and embed new learning.
 Lesson grading does not and cannot allow for a culture of true development.